AMArostegui/CoreNLPClient.Net/README.md

 * A *CORENLP_HOME* (or *CLASSPATH*) environment variable set, pointing to the folder containing *CoreNLP jar files*.
 (For Linux users, a Shell Variable won't be enough, you need a full Environment Variable, see [this](https://linuxize.com/post/how-to-set-and-list-environment-variables-in-linux/))
 * To explicitly use classpath parameter in CoreNLP constructor

+Assuming all dependencies have been satisfied (see compatibility above), Linux users just need to browse to Test folder and type `dotnet run`.
+Windows users, you can load *Test.sln* in *Visual Studio 2019 Community Edition*

 The following is a comparison of an example using Stanza and CoreNlpClient.Net (click to enlarge)